RyuuXS/Reforestation/README.md

-## How do you get two whales in a car?
-Start in England and drive West.
+## I was going to get a brain transplant, but I changed my mind